Michael Del Zotto: Professional

 On July 1, 2017, as an unrestricted free agent, Del Zotto signed a two-year contract with the Vancouver Canucks worth $6 million.
 In the 2017–18 season, Del Zotto played in a career-high 82 games and collected 6 goals and 16 assists for 22 points.
 He led the Canucks in ice time (1,706 minutes) and joined Henrik Sedin as the only two Vancouver players to play every game that season.

 In the final year of his contract with the Canucks in the 2018–19 season, Del Zotto was unable to replicate his previous season form, producing just four points through 23 games.
 On January 16, 2019, Del Zotto was traded by the Canucks to the Anaheim Ducks in exchange for Luke Schenn and a seventh-round pick in the 2020 NHL Entry Draft.
 He made his debut with the Ducks in a 5–1 defeat to the St. Louis Blues on January 23, 2019.
-Del Zotto notched 600th NHL appearance in a 2-1 defeat to the Calgary Flames on February 22, 2019.
+Del Zotto notched his 600th NHL appearance in a 2–1 defeat to the Calgary Flames on February 22, 2019.
 He featured in 12 games with the Ducks, collecting 3 assists before he was moved on at the trade deadline by Anaheim to add depth to the St. Louis Blues in exchange for a sixth-round pick in 2020 on February 25, 2019.
 Del Zotto was a part of the extended Blues playoff roster, and watched from the press box as they won their first Stanley Cup in franchise history on June 12, 2019.
 His name appears on the Cup due to playing more than 41 games over the season (though only 7 with St Louis).

 On July 16, 2019, Del Zotto returned to the Ducks, agreeing to a one-year, $750,000 contract.
+Del Zotto appeared in 49 games, scoring two goals and 15 points.